Toxic leader

-A toxic leader is a person who has responsibility for a group of people or an organization, and who abuses the leader–follower relationship by leaving the group or organization in a worse condition than it was in.
+A toxic leader is a person who abuses the leader–follower relationship by leaving the group or organization in a worse condition than it was in originally.
+Toxic leaders therefore create an environment that may be detrimental to employees, thus lowering overall morale in the organization.

-Marcia Lynn Whicker popularized the term "toxic leader" in 1996;
+History

 In his 1994 journal article "Petty Tyranny in Organizations" Blake Ashforth discussed potentially destructive sides of leadership and identified what he referred to as "petty tyrants", i.e. leaders who exercise a tyrannical style of management, resulting in a climate of fear in the workplace.

+In 1996 Marcia Lynn Whicker popularized the term "toxic leader".

 Basic traits

 The basic traits of a toxic leader are generally considered to be either/or insular, intemperate, glib, operationally rigid, callous, inept, discriminatory, corrupt or aggressive by scholars such as Barbara Kellerman.

-Aggressive narcissism

-This syndrome is also the 'Factor 1' in Robert D.Hare's Psychopathy Checklist, which includes the following traits: